-18 weeks placement Suggested Clinical Teaching schedule of gradual teach and release.
+Suggested clinical teaching schedule of gradual teach and release.

 Week 1 Candidates resume any responsibilities from the fall semester, support the teacher, and learn more about the curriculum.
-Week 2 Candidate takes on transition responsibilities and begins teaching one class.
+Start teaching when possible.
+Week 2 Candidate takes on transition responsibilities and begins teaching one to two classes.
 Begin conversations about the data-driven assessment project.
 Week 3-4 Classes and responsibilities are added.
 Week 5-6 The candidate teaches all day as often as possible and starts planning all classes.
 Week 7 The candidate assumes all teaching responsibilities.
+Week 8 Gradual release of responsibilities.
+Weeks 9-18

+(2nd placement)

-Week 8 Gradually release of responsibilities.
-Weeks 9-16 (2 nd placement) Follows similar structure of 1 st 8 weeks.
+Follows similar structure of first 8 weeks.